The Homelessness Response Center (HRC), now known as The Hub, is open.

 2083 Sunset Cliffs

-- cooked breakfast, sandwiches, fruit
+- cooked meals, sandwiches, fruit

 Drop-in services center